buildthatapp/udacity_fsnd_log_analysis_tool/README.md

 More detailed instructions for installing the Vagrant VM can be found [here](https://www.udacity.com/wiki/ud197/install-vagrant).

-### Make sure you're in the right place
+### Navigate to the correct directory
 Once inside the VM, navigate to the tournament directory with this command:

 ```bash
 cd /vagrant
 ```

-### Load the logs into the database
+### Load the news data into the database
 First, unzip the zip file with the command:

 ```bash
 unzip newsdata.zip
 ```

-Then run the following command to load the logs into the database:
+Then run the following command to load the news data into the database:

 ```bash
 psql -d news -f newsdata.sql
 ```

-### Creating required Views
+### Creating the required Views

+Three views must be created in the news database in order to successfully run the Python code.

 Run the following command to connect to the psql database.

 ```bash